OpenDataDSL/website/blog/2026-03-25-identities/index.md

 With OpenDataDSL, your team can:

 * **Define master identities** for every data entity, owned and governed centrally
-* **Map external identifiers** from any source — vendor codes, ETRM internal IDs, exchange symbology — directly to your canonical identity
+* **Map external identifiers** from any source - vendor codes, ETRM internal IDs, exchange symbology - directly to your canonical identity
 * **Resolve conflicts automatically** when the same entity arrives from multiple sources with different labels
 * **Audit every identity relationship** with full lineage, so you always know where a data point came from and what it maps to

 > **The result?
-Your data speaks one language — everywhere.**
+Your data speaks one language - everywhere.**

 ---

 ## Seamless ETRM Integration Starts with Identities

 ETRMs are the operational heartbeat of an energy trading business.
-Brady, Aspect, Openlink, CTRM, Triple Point - each has its own internal data model, its own symbology, its own quirks.
+Brady, Aspect, Openlink, Triple Point - each has its own internal data model, its own symbology, its own quirks.

 Integrating clean, reliable market data into these systems has historically been painful, brittle, and expensive.

 OpenDataDSL changes this entirely.